zorani/RaspPiNexmonScripts/README.md

 ## WiFi Drivers, Community Support From The Famous MrEngman

+If you are lucky wnough to have an ethernet cable point while you are packet sniffing, you can use your hard wire connection to send back packet reports to your AWS instance... or where ever.

+If.. you want a fully independed wifi only raspi sniffer, you're going to get a small headache, but it can be done.
+It all depends on the manufacturer, compatibility and driver availabitliy of your usb.

+The exact USB WiFi radio I got to work in this setup was the https://wikidevi.com/wiki/TP-LINK_TL-WN725N_v2 Carefull!
+Multiple revisions of this device, use caution.
+Check all the specs agains https://wikidevi.com/wiki/TP-LINK_TL-WN725N_v2

+I bought this one from Amazon, https://www.amazon.co.uk/gp/product/B008IFXQFU/ , who knows if this changes in the future.

 ### Script: install-wifi

 I had some external USB wifi adapters that needed the help from the famous Mr Engman.